 I don’t remember which I bought first – a Sound Blaster X-Fi XtremeMusic or Sony MDR-SA1000 open-back headphones.
 I do remember that it was in the late 00’s, and that this was my first pair of headphones that retailed more than $40.
 And, upon listening to the soundcard and headphones together, I found that it was very clear and crisp in comparison to everything else I’d heard.
 The MDR-SA1000 had light bass and some sibilance, but I quickly learned to love this sound signature.
 But what really impressed me was the way the sound felt like it was coming from outside the headphones.
 Every other headphone or earphone I had used had felt like the sound was being generated between my ears.
 With the SA1000, and particularly with CMSS enabled (as well as an opamp, EMI shield, and capacitor mod on the X-Fi), everything seemed to happen around me, lifelike.
 Unfortunately, these headphones are notoriously fragile and eventually broke beyond my ability to fix.

 Having heard good things about the Steelseries Siberia V2, and catching them on a sale, I purchased a pair, and found myself disappointed.
 The headphones sounded fine overall, but it seemed a bit muffled, the “sparkle” wasn’t in the high end of the frequency range, and the openness that I loved about the SA1000 wasn’t there.
-The closed nature of the headphones also seemed to exaggerate the bass, more than my liking.
+They also seemed to exaggerate the bass, more than my liking.
 “Boomy” or “loose”, if I understand the terms correctly.
 When they also started hurting my ears after wearing them a couple of hours, I searched for something else.

 My next pair of headphones was the Philips SHP9500, again purchased on sale after reading good reviews.
 They were an improvement both in sound quality and comfort over the Siberia V2, but still did not match what I had loved about the SA1000s.
 I used these for several years, paired with a ASUS Xonar U3, resigned to budgetary constraints.